 - Chiang Mai Expats Club – for a small membership fee, you’ll have access to meetings, a Friday Breakfast Club and a big list of other activities, from badminton to Scrabble club.

-TL;DR: Which type of Digital Nomad is Chiang Mai for?
+TL;DR: What type of Digital Nomad is Chiang Mai for?

 If you’re keen to experience life in a tropical country – the life everyone imagines when they think of the words ‘digital nomad’ – then Chiang Mai is for you.
 It’s a fantastic place to experience living and working in a totally different country and culture, and if you’re a sociable sort, you’ll have more than enough fellow nomads to spend your free time with.
 And if you’re taking the leap into the world of online entrepreneurship, it’s a city where you can easily keep your overheads nice and low while you get your new venture off the ground.

-If you’re only just starting out on your digital nomad journey, you’ll find lots more handy tips and advice in our How To Guides.
+If you’re only just starting out on your digital nomad journey, you’ll find lots more handy tips and advice in our How To’s as well as places to live (aka, city) guides.